-The skin’s metabolic rate can be slowed down even further by external aggressors such as smoking, sun exposure and sugar – each of which contribute to dullness, dark spots and wrinkles.
+The skin’s metabolic rate can be slowed down even further by external aggressors such as smoking, sun exposure and sugar – each of which contributes to dullness, dark spots and wrinkles.

 Just like your digestive metabolism, your skin’s metabolism can be kick-started at any age through simple habits and lifestyle choices.
 Age Confidence is all about taking control of your skin health, so follow my top tips for radiant, bright and alert skin!

 Up your intake of antioxidant and Omega-rich foods such as leafy green vegetables, dark berries and oily fish.
 Antioxidants help to repair skin cell damage whilst Omegas plump cells and actively increase cell turnover.

 Incorporating simple facial massage techniques into your skincare regime morning and night helps to increase blood flow to skin cells.
 This rush of oxygenated blood repairs broken cell links, and instantly jump starts sluggish skin metabolism.

 Did you know sun damage accounts for a huge 90% of premature ageing?
 Be sensible – don’t fry your skin in strong sunlight; wear protection and stay out of the midday sun.
 A little bit of sunlight is good for us – it’s a real case of everything in (safe!) moderation.

 If you needed another reason to quit – smoking seriously slows down your skin metabolism hence why smokers tend to be more wrinkle-prone than non-smokers.